-Figure 10-6: Searching for a Specific Alarm
+Figure 15-6: Searching for a Specific Alarm

-- Enter any information about the alarm you know.
+- 2. Enter any information about the alarm you know.
 You must enter information in at least one field. - The 'Name' field is identical to the simple search string field. - From the 'Severity' drop-down menu, select Clear, Indeterminate, Warning, Minor, Major or Critical.
-All alarms whose severity level match your selection will be displayed. - For the alarm 'Source', enter the node name or the Peer Connection name, if you know it.
+All alarms whose severity level match your selection will be displayed. - From the 'Acknowledged' drop-down menu, select True (the default is False).
+All acknowledged alarms will be displayed. - For the alarm 'Source', enter the node name or the Peer Connection name, if you know it.
 All alarms originating from that source will be displayed. - In the 'Description' field, enter a key word used to describe the alarm. - Select either Between Times, Last 24 hours, Last week or Last 30 days.
 All alarms whose timestamp matches your selection will be displayed. - 3.
 Click Search.